-- Continue to market, educate, and recruit new landlords who want to participate in the program annually. - Implement project-based management and operations; transition Public Housing Units into Project-Based Voucher Units through the process of disposition, demolition, Rental Assistance Demonstration, or conversion, with HUD approval. - Provide mobility counseling to all applicants and participants in the moving process.
+- Continue to market, educate, and recruit new landlords who want to participate in the program annually. - Implement project-based management and operations; transition Public Housing Units into Project-Based Voucher Units through the process of disposition, demolition, Rental Assistance Demonstration, or conversion with HUD approval. - Provide mobility counseling to all applicants and participants in the moving process.
 Identify and implement methods for pre-move and post-move services to applicants and participants. - Increase the administrative efficiency of the Section 8 programs. - Obtain additional vouchers as buildings convert from public housing and multi-family programs. - Grow the existing voucher program and pursue opportunities for new programs. - Develop and implement the process for waitlist management to include the more frequent opening of the waiting list.

 Achievements: RHA continues to create housing choice opportunities.
 From July 2020 to July 2021, RHA has seven landlord incentives available to reduce financial burdens to the landlords and increase safe, affordable housing to participants: Repayment Plan; Tenant Damage Reimbursement; Security Deposit Initiative; Lease up Bonus, Rehabilitation Cost Recovery Plan; and Lead Clearance/Mold Inspection.
-February 1, 2021, RHA submitted a Mobility Demonstration Grant Application to assist families with deconcentrating poverty.
-October 2020 RHA received 30 additional Mainstream HUD vouchers to assist families.
+February 1, 2021, RHA received a Mobility Demonstration Grant to assist families with deconcentrating poverty.
+RHA was awarded 4 HCV vouchers as part of HUD's Foster Youth to Independence (FYI) initiative.
+Under FYI, RHA will provide housing assistance on behalf of youth who are at least 18 years and not more than 24 years of age who left foster care or will leave foster care within 90 days and are homeless or are at risk of becoming homeless at age 16 or older.
+In August 2021, RHA was awarded 117 Emergency Housing Vouchers to assist individuals and families who are homeless, at-risk of homelessness, fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking, or were recently homeless or have a high risk of housing instability.